breedx2/mtm_radio_extractilizer/README.md

 # What?

-A tool to extract audio files for use with the Music Thing Modular Radio Music.  https://github.com/TomWhitwell/RadioMusic
+A tool to extract audio files from video files -- for use with the Music Thing Modular Radio Music.  https://github.com/TomWhitwell/RadioMusic

-Feed it a file full of video files, and it will extract the audios into wav format and distribute them (in order) into a set of directories.
+Feed it a file full of video files, and it will extract the audios into wav format and distribute them (in order) into a set of directories, suitable for copying to an SD card.

 # Setup